tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 ▸ **oneOf**<**A**>(...`validators`: [Validator](_validator_.validator.md)‹A›[]): *[Validator](_validator_.validator.md)‹A›*

-Validator that attempts to run each validator in `validators` and either succeeds with the first successful validator, or fails after all validators have failed.
+Validator that attempts to check each validator in `validators` and either succeeds with the first successful validator, or fails after all validators have failed.

 Note that `oneOf` expects the validators to all have the same return type,